MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-secure-baseline.md

 ## Enable, disable drift control

-Start with the initial security baseline and then modify the drift control and protected security settings defined during the deployment.
+Start with the initial security baseline and then modify drift control and protected security settings defined during deployment.

 ### Enable drift control